psteinb/meetingcpp2015/slides.md

 [/columns]

 <center>
-Note: Will use Nvidia Kepler as example without loss of generality for GPGPU.
+Note: Will use Nvidia Kepler as GPGPU example.
 </center>

 ## A more in-depth look